 Five talented visual kings from Seventeen Vocal Team graced the packaging of this tone up cream.
-I bought all members for the satisfaction of having owned them all, but I only used one of them : Seungkwan’s, the fun, soulful main vocal of Seventeen.
+I bought all members for the satisfaction of having owned them all, but I only used one of them : Seungkwan, the fun, soulful main vocal of Seventeen.
 As usual, it does not really matter which one you pick except if you’re biased, because everything on the ingredients list is the same.
-The scents are also different, but more on that later.
+The scents are different, though.
+More on that later.

 Unlike the suncream counterpart, the English ingredient was not listed on the packaging.
 Probably because it’s so tiny (only 30g of tone up cream!).
-So I browsed The Saem’s website, which only listed these three ingredients in Hangul (also written in their packaging but if you cannot read Hangul you probably would not realize it) :
+The Saem’s website only listed these three ingredients in Hangul (also written in their packaging but if you cannot read Hangul you probably would not realize it) :